FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 ### Who can create a FEP?

-Anyone!
-However, given that FEPs are highly technical documents related to the FreeCAD code and/or the development process, it is mostly aimed for being created by the developer community.
-Although not strictly necessary, it is advised that non-developers cooperate with a FreeCAD developer.
+FEPs are highly technical documents related to the FreeCAD code and/or the development process.
+Therefore, they are primarily intended to be created by the developer community.
+Anyone from the GitHub Developers Group can instantiate a FEP.
+Anyone outside this group who wishes to propose a FEP must do so in collaboration with a member of the Developers Group.

 ### When is a FEP required?